Buyer’s Guide: The Best Fuel Stabilizers

 Gearheads and motorsports fans are familiar with Lucas Oil products, as the company has a sponsored vehicle in nearly every race.
 They make high-performance products, and this fuel stabilizer is part of the lineup.
 It works for all gasoline fuel systems, including two- and four-stroke engines.
 It prevents fuel degradation and the harmful effects of ethanol on a fuel system like rust and corrosion, and this versatile product also cleans and lubricates fuel pumps, carburetors, and injectors.
 It requires a relatively high concentration, however, at 1 ounce to 1 gallon of fuel, which makes it slightly more expensive to use than our best overall pick.

-3. BEST BANG FOR THE BUCK: Star Tron Enzyme Fuel Treatment Concentrate
+BEST CONCENTRATE: Star Tron Enzyme Fuel Treatment Concentrate

 If you aim to stretch a fuel-stabilizing buck, reach for Star Tron’s Enzyme Fuel Treatment Concentrate.
 This formula is highly concentrated, so one bottle will treat 256 gallons of gas (the breakdown is 1 ounce per 16 gallons).
 It stabilizes and maintains gasoline performance for up to two years in all engines, including two-stroke engines like chainsaws and some ATVs.
 It’s perfect for anyone with lots of toys and equipment, as one bottle really does go far, but Star Tron recommends an initial dosage of twice the strength.
 After the initial dosing, you can drop down to the standard ratio.